-Lauren Teukolsky’s “Wage and Hour Case Notes” were published in the March 2024 edition of the CLA California Labor and Employment Law Review.
-Ms. Teukolsky’s column describes three recent decisions from California and federal appellate courts that affect wage-and-hour law.
-Among the decisions are rulings regarding trial courts’ authority (or lack thereof) to strike “unmanageable” PAGA claims, and whether a policy requiring employees to remain on work premises during rest breaks merits class certification.
+Lauren Teukolsky’s “Wage and Hour Case Notes” were published in the July 2024 edition of the CLA California Labor and Employment Law Review.
+Her column describes five recent decisions from California’s Supreme Court and appellate courts that affect wage-and-hour law.
+Among the decisions are rulings regarding minimum wage for pretrial detainees, arbitration agreements that exclude PAGA claims, and the standard for awarding penalties for inaccurate paystubs.
+Ms. Teukolsky’s column also discusses whether employees without individual PAGA claims have standing to pursue PAGA claims on behalf of others, and whether employers waive their right to arbitration of individual PAGA claims if they do not move to compel arbitration in a timely manner.
 CLA (California Lawyers Association) is a voluntary statewide bar association.
 Its mission is to “promote excellence, diversity and inclusion in the legal profession and fairness in access to justice and the rule of law.”
-Ms. Teukolsky’s “Wage and Hour Case Notes” are published on a quarterly basis by CLA’s Labor and Employment Law Section.
-Wage-and-hour law is a dynamic field with new appellate decisions that regularly reshape the legal landscape.
-Ms. Teukolsky has navigated those appellate decisions for over 20 years and is an expert in both state and federal wage-and-hour law.
+Ms. Teukolsky was recently appointed to serve on the Executive Committee of CLA’s Labor & Employment Section.
+Her three-year term starts in October 2024.
+Ms. Teukolsky has written for CLA’s California Labor and Employment Law Review for over two years.
+Her “Wage and Hour Case Notes” are published on an alternating quarterly basis.
+Wage-and-hour law is an ever-evolving field with frequent rulings that regularly reshape the legal landscape.
+Ms. Teukolsky has navigated those rulings for over 20 years and is an expert in both state and federal wage-and-hour law.
 She speaks frequently on wage-and-hour topics at national and state conferences and is regularly quoted by media outlets for her insights on the topic.
 To read Ms. Teukolsky’s article in its entirety, click here.
 If you would like to speak with Ms. Teukolsky about a wage-and-hour matter, click here.

 0 Comments